Naming and Tagging Conventions

 Avoid bare tags like active, test, or promo without a category prefix — they become ambiguous as the list grows.

 If you need to mark a temporary test object, use status_draft or status_test rather than putting test in the name.
-Delete or archive temporary objects once testing is complete.
+Delete temporary objects once testing is complete.
+If you need to keep something for reference, mark it with status_deprecated.

 Marking Deprecated Objects